mkarpiarz/cloud-native-docs/gpu-operator/sandbox-containers-kata.rst

   Multi-GPU passthrough and vGPU are not supported.

 * Support is limited to initial installation and configuration only.
-  Upgrade and configuration of existing clusters for sandboxed containers is not supported.
+  Upgrade and configuration of existing clusters for Kata Containers is not supported.

-* Support for sandbox containers is limited to the implementation described on this page.
+* Support for Kata Containers is limited to the implementation described on this page.
   The Operator does not support Red Hat OpenShift sandbox containers.
-  FIXME: True?
-Or we do, just not as described on this page?

 * Uninstalling the GPU Operator or the NVIDIA Kata Manager does not remove the files that the manager downloads and installs in the ``/opt/nvidia-gpu-operator/artifacts/runtimeclasses/kata-qemu-nvidia-gpu/`` directory on the worker nodes.

-* FIXME: Naive question...can customers run their own kernels or initial RAM disks?
-(Would that matter?)
+* NVIDIA supports the Operator and Kata Containers with the containerd runtime only.

 *************